queryluke/masseffect-5e/static/data/backgrounds/bureaucrat.md

 3 | I care more about finding the truth above all other things.
 Transparency is my highest priority.
 4 | The law does not necessarily mean justice.
 I oppose those who use the law to extract anything but justice.
 5 | I seek to help those in need by teaching law, literacy, and good management.
-6 | I may not be from a well-know lineage of my race, but with my knowledge of governance I can become a powerful leader.
+6 | I may not be from a well-known lineage of my race, but with my knowledge of governance, I can become a powerful leader.

 <br>